Press enter to see results or esc to cancel.

 It is not common in Dubai to send attachments of your passport, degree certificate, or other documents, so only send those if specifically requested.

-Dubai recruiters use LinkedIn a lot, so if you’re a Canadian who is serious about working and living in Dubai, you better beef up your profile.
+Dubai recruiters use LinkedIn often, so if you’re a Canadian who is serious about working and living in Dubai, you’d better beef up your profile.
 Make sure it is filled out in its entirety and that it comprehensively displays your unique experiences, qualifications, work experiences, and skills.

 Make sure that every aspect of your profile is up to date and thorough.
 That includes your headline, About section, LinkedIn Banner, profile picture, and contact details.

-Step 4: Research Jobs in Dubai and Begin Applying
+Step 4: Start Applying to Jobs in Dubai

 Canadians can research available jobs in Dubai by using online platforms, networking with people they know in Dubai or the United Arab Emirates, attending job fairs, traveling to Dubai to meet people and companies in person, and connecting with professional Dubai recruiting agencies.